Cassandra-Labs-Foundation/core/README.md

 ---

-## Architecture Overview

-### System Components
-- **TigerBeetle Ledger:**
-  A high-performance, fault-tolerant ledger that manages accounts, transfers, loans, and compliance data.

-- **Banking Core API Layer:**
-  A REST (or GraphQL) API exposing endpoints for all key banking operations.

-- **Integration Service Layer:**
-  Translates API requests into corresponding TigerBeetle operations and ensures data consistency.

-- **Compliance & Risk Modules:**
-  Integrates robust KYC/AML measures, fraud detection, and audit logging.

-- **Administrative & Internal Tools:**
-  Provides endpoints for internal dispute resolution, manual reviews, and reconciliation.

-### Deployment Strategy
-- **Local Development:**
-  Develop and iterate the core using TigerBeetle running as a native binary.

-- **Cloud Deployment (Future):**
-  Containerize the application and deploy on GCP (using Compute Engine or GKE) once the core functionality is stable.

----

 ## Roadmap / To-Do List

 We use this README as a living document to track progress and invite contributions.